junxit/us-congress-bills-116/metadata.md

 - 2019-05-23 — Senate amendment agreed to: Amendment SA 250 agreed to in Senate by Unanimous Consent.
 - 2019-05-23 — Senate amendment proposed (on the floor): Amendment SA 250 proposed by Senator McConnell for Senator Shelby.
 - 2019-05-23 — Senate amendment submitted
+- 2019-05-24 — Ms. Shalala asked unanimous consent to take from the Speaker's table the bill, H.R.
+2157, and agree to the Senate amendment.
+Mr. Roy objected to the consideration of the Senate amendment.
+- 2019-05-28 — Mr. Bishop (GA) asked unanimous consent to take from the Speaker's table the bill, H.R.
+2157, and agree to the Senate amendment.
+Mr. Massie objected to the consideration of the Senate amendment.
+- 2019-05-30 — Mr. Evans asked unanimous consent to take from the Speaker's table the bill, H.R.
+2157, and agree to the Senate amendment.
+Mr. John W. Rose (TN) objected to the consideration of the Senate amendment.
+- 2019-06-03 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2019-06-03 — DEBATE - The House proceeded with 40 minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+2157.
+- 2019-06-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-06-03 — Mrs. Lowey moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H4184-4195, H4204)
+- 2019-06-03 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 354 - 58 (Roll no. 232). (text: CR H4184-4192)
+- 2019-06-03 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 354 - 58 (Roll no. 232).(text: CR H4184-4192)
+- 2019-06-05 — Presented to President.
+- 2019-06-05 — Presented to President.
+- 2019-06-06 — Became Public Law No: 116-20.
+- 2019-06-06 — Became Public Law No: 116-20.
+- 2019-06-06 — Pursuant to the provisions of H. Con.
+Res.
+45, enrollment corrections on H.R.
+2157 have been made.
+- 2019-06-06 — Signed by President.
+- 2019-06-06 — Signed by President.